SchoolOfCode/bc17-w6-d3-workshop-e2e-testing-with-playwright-toffies/README.md

 When writing end-to-end tests, being able to navigate to a particular URL is an important step.
 In order to test the application, you've got to navigate to it first.

 If you're not already running the Express app from earlier, start it up with `npm run dev`.
-Keep it running and make sure you can access the frontend in a browser using the URL logged in the terminal.
+Keep it running and make sure you can access the frontend in a browser using the URL logged in the terminal.✅

 - Why: Playwright by default won't start up your web application for you.
 So you need to ensure your application is running first before running your tests.
 If you run the tests without starting up the web application first, the tests won't be able to access the frontend and the tests would fail.

 Create a new, separate terminal and if needed, `cd` to the root of this project.
 This second terminal can be used for Playwright commands and running the tests.

-Within the existing test that you've started, use the [Playwright documentation](https://playwright.dev/docs/writing-tests#navigation) to programmatically navigate to the URL that the frontend is running on.
+Within the existing test that you've started, use the [Playwright documentation](https://playwright.dev/docs/writing-tests#navigation) to programmatically navigate to the URL that the frontend is running on.✅

 You should then rerun the tests to check whether navigation was successful and the test still passes.
-If you're using Playwright's UI mode to run the tests (as mentioned in the previous ticket), you can check if you can see the frontend for the todos web application in the Playwright UI.
+If you're using Playwright's UI mode to run the tests (as mentioned in the previous ticket), you can check if you can see the frontend for the todos web application in the Playwright UI.✅

 ### 🎫 Ticket 5 - Locating the input element